Turtlecrafter81/al-guides/Operation Siren Guide.md

 Looks like a oil rig, moving on it and you will be ambushed twice and gain access to the device (up to 3-4 times).
 You can either spend one Energy Storage to spawn a mob fleet (that might drop modules) or 2 item tokens to spawn an Energy Cache event (that rewards modules and some other loot) or just a "Sparkle" loot which doesn't disappear but doesn't drop anything lucrative either.

 #### Ice tiles
-Ice tiles block movement entirely and can only be removed by destroying the corresponding Siren Control Tower
+Ice tiles block movement entirely and can only be removed by destroying the corresponding Siren Control Tower.

 #### Maelstrom
-Hazier than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Sire Control Tower
+Hazier than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Sire Control Tower.

+#### Blockade
+Square-shaped formation that locks your fleet in when you step in to them as well as spawn 3 moduled buffed mob fleet.
+Defeating all the moduled fleet lift the blockade.

 ## Enemies